Ibrahim-Ola/Comprehensive-Exam/README.md

     conda install tensorflow

 Note: the `tensorflow` installation command above assumes that you are installing using a command line interface such as Anconda promt for Windows or Terminal for Linux/Mac.
-To install directly from Jupyter, use: `!conda install tensorflow`.
+To install directly from Jupyter, use: `!conda install tensorflow`..